 Both medical assisting and dental assisting diplomas or certificates require about 9-12 months of study.
 While it is easier for medical aides to find work without formal training, dental aides are generally required to hold certification.
 However, it’s good to note, in both professions certification helps candidates find employment more easily.
 Additionally, both types of assistants can earn an associate degree after 18-24 months of training, though this is not required to join an entry-level job.

-Depending on the nature of work medical aides wishes to pursue, their training can be composed of clinical or administrative courses.
+Depending on the nature of work medical aides wish to pursue, their training can be composed of clinical or administrative courses.
 Dental assisting students mainly focus on a more clinical education, though both professions require coursework in practical and administrative duties.
 Dental assisting students can look forward to learning about jaws, teeth, oral care, and other key dental related skills, while medical aides focus on physiology, anatomy, and medical terminology.

-Job duties of medical assistants and dental assistants.
+Job duties of medical assistants and dental assistants

 Both medical and dental assistants provide direct and indirect patient care and might greatly differ given the preferences of the supervising doctor.
 The main difference between dental and medical aides is that medical aides work with various parts of the patient’s body while dental aides deal only with the mouth.